-- Calculate sample boundaries The Segment x-positions are based on offsets from the center of the FWHM of the detected field.
+- Calculate sample boundaries Segment positions are always the same within the image.
+The x-positions are based on the FWHM of the detected field.
 This allows for old and new style tests that have an x-offset from each other.
 These values are then scaled with the image scaling factor determined above. - Calculate the corrected reading For each segment, the mean pixel value is determined for both the open and DMLC image.
-These values are used to determine the corrected reading: $M{corr}$ . - Calculate sample and segment ratios The sample values of the DMLC field are divided by their corresponding open field values. - Calculate segment deviations Segment deviation is then calculated once all the corrected readings are determined.
+These values are used to determine the corrected reading: Mcorr. - Calculate sample and segment ratios The sample values of the DMLC field are divided by their corresponding open field values. - Calculate segment deviations Segment deviation is then calculated once all the corrected readings are determined.
 The average absolute deviation is also calculated.